Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 not an extractor in a T-Engine that claims to do the same task.
 The framework is deprecated and could well be removed in a future release.

-This page describes how to add a custom metadata extractor in a T-Engine and applies to both Community and Enterprise editions.
+This page describes how metadata extraction and embedding works, so that it is possible to add a custom T-Engine to do other types.
+This applies to both Community and Enterprise editions.

 It also decsribes the the various Tika based extractors that have been moved to the tika and all-in-one T-Engines.
 The Tika rather than the LibreOffice extractor has been used since